-I started smoking cigarettes when was very young, which was a big mistake since I have severe emphysema, now.
+I started smoking cigarettes when I was very young, which was a big mistake since I have severe emphysema now.
 Don't smoke, kids!
-But thankfully I'm not totally paying for my mistakes.
+But thankfully, I'm not totally paying for my mistakes.
 I can still get around town, and pretty much everywhere else.
 I get to take a plane every summer to see family on the east coast, and thanks to my SimplyGo, I was able to go on vacation to Brazil and Italy!

 For this day trip, make sure you're all charged up with battery life; internal batteries, external or battery packs, whatever you're using.
 You don't want to have to stop anywhere for an emergency battery charge.
 That would just be a huge mood killer for you and everyone there.
 I recommend getting the accessory bag so you can carry those extra batteries around, or a nice big carry bag, or the backpack if your concentrator comes with that option.

-Here's one that's perfect for the sports enthusiast: take the tour at Sports Authority Field!
+Here's one that's perfect for the sports enthusiast: take the tour at Mile High Stadium!
 I went there once with my ex-husband and it was cool seeing the parts of a stadium that you wouldn't normally see while at a game somewhere else.
 You get to see things like the team entrance tunnel and the TV and radio broadcast rooms on the tour.

-Oh and of course, you can go hiking in the mountains!
-You should check with your doctor to make sure this is okay first, but with an oxygen concentrator you should be just fine.
-Many people without lung problems use them in the higher altitude to avoid getting woozy because of the thinner air.
+Oh, and of course, you can go hiking in the mountains!
+You should check with your doctor to make sure this is okay first, but with an oxygen concentrator, you should be just fine.
+Many people without lung problems use them in a higher altitude to avoid getting woozy because of the thinner air.